pureliani/formix/README.md

 # Installation

-To use @gapu/formix in your project, you need to install both @gapu/formix and [Zod](https://zod.dev/). @gapu/formix relies on Zod for schema validation.
+To use @gapu/formix in your project, you need to install both @gapu/formix and [Zod](https://zod.dev/) for schema validation.

 ```bash
 # Using npm